The Man Called Genius

 Comparison with Ichiro and Contemporary Evaluation

 Maeda and Ichiro were hailed as twin geniuses representing the Central and Pacific Leagues of the 1990s.
-Ichiro's public statement that Maeda was the superior hitter is widely known.
+The anecdote that Ichiro himself called Maeda the superior hitter is frequently retold in later retrospectives.
 Comparing their approaches, Ichiro combined wide-angle hitting including infield singles with speed as a pure average hitter, while Maeda was a more versatile power-craft hybrid who mass-produced line drives through raw technique.
 Had the 1998 Achilles rupture not occurred, their career numbers would have been far more closely matched.
 Unlike contemporary power hitters such as Hideki Matsui or Tomoaki Kanemoto, Maeda occupied a unique position by unifying power and finesse at the highest level.
 In the lineage of NPB genius hitters, Maeda is positioned alongside Hiromitsu Ochiai at the pinnacle of technical mastery.